Princeton-CDH/lenape-timetree/content/leaves/seneca.md

 title: Seneca Nation
 ---

-Group of predominantly Munsee settle with Seneca along Allegheny River; today, they constitute assimilated members of Seneca Nation of Indians located on Allegheny Indian Reservation in SW New York
+A group of predominantly Munsee settle with the Seneca along the Allegheny River.
+Today they constitute the assimilated members of the Seneca Nation of Indians located on Allegheny Indian Reservation in southwestern New York.

 [Map showing Seneca Nation.](https://commons.wikimedia.org/wiki/File:0080R_Allegany_Reservation_Locator_Map.svg#/media/File:0080R_Allegany_Reservation_Locator_Map.svg)